gamescomputersplay/wordle/README.md

 Challenge  Mode of Absurdle gives the player the  target word.
 Player's goal is to manipulate the game into having that word as the final answer.
 The bot plays the game from screenshots.

+_Requires Tesseract (to read the target word)_

+# Survivle Bot (survivle_bot.py)

+Survivle https://lazyguyy.github.io/survivle/ is the reversed version of Wordle, where you need to guess the word in 7 turns or more to win.
+Bot plays the game from screenshots, winning rate around 50%.

+Note: all bots are tested in dark mode, with 1920x1080 resolution, with 125% scale.
+Other resolutions may require additional shaman dances to work.